Last use of capital punishment in Spain: Trials and sentencing

 The new law was rapidly enforced.
-The first military tribunal took place on 28 August 1975 in Castrillo del Val when ETA members José Antonio Garmendia and Ángel Otaegui were sentenced to death for killing a civil guard, Gregorio Posadas, on 3 April 1974 in Azpeitia.
+The first military tribunal took place on 28 August 1975 in Castrillo del Val when ETA members José Antonio Garmendia and Ángel Otaegui were sentenced to death for killing civil guard Gregorio Posadas on 3 April 1974 in Azpeitia.
 Garmendia was accused of shooting Posadas and Otaegui of helping him to flee from police.
-Garmendia was shot during his interrogations and ended in a coma and, due to his physical condition, was unable to sign his confession, instead having to place his fingerprint on a confession previously written which implicated Otaegui.
-Though witnesses failed to identify Garamendi and doctors testified that he was in no fit state to validate the confession, together with Otaegui, he was found guilty of the charges.
+Garmendia was shot during his interrogations and ended up in a coma.
+Due to his physical condition, he was unable to sign his confession, instead having his fingerprint placed on a confession which implicated Otaegui.
+Although witnesses failed to identify Garamendi and doctors testified that he was in no fit state to validate the confession, together with Otaegui, he was found guilty of the charges.

-On 11 September 1975, near Hoyo de Manzanares, the trial of five FRAP members took place, despite attempts by their lawyers to have it postponed.
+On 11 September 1975, near Hoyo de Manzanares, the trial of five Revolutionary Antifascist Patriotic Front (FRAP) members took place, despite attempts by their lawyers to have it postponed.
 The lawyers also interrupted the prosecutor's opening statement, claiming that it was wrong and omitted key details.
 They also believed that their clients could not receive a fair trial due to negative press reports describing them as "assassins."

-As a result of the trial, FRAP members VIadimiro Fernández, Manuel Blanco and José Humberto Baena received the death penalty for the killing of Lucio Rodríguez, an armed policeman, in Madrid on 14 July 1975.
+As a result of the trial, FRAP members VIadimiro Fernández, Manuel Blanco, and José Humberto Baena received the death penalty for the killing of armed policeman Lucio Rodríguez in Madrid on 14 July 1975.
 Baena had been an activist in the then-illegal Communist Party of Spain and had been arrested and jailed following a student demonstration in 1970.
 His parents claimed that he had been in Portugal at the time of the killing and that one of the main witnesses was not allowed to attend the trial.
-Though the prosecution had sought the death penalty for all five accused, Pablo Mayoral Ronda and Fernando Siera Marco received sentences of 30 and 25 years respectively.
+Though the prosecution had sought the death penalty for all five accused, Pablo Mayoral Ronda and Fernando Siera Marco received sentences of 30 and 25 years, respectively.
 Lawyers of the three sentenced to death appealed the sentences.

-The third military tribunal, on 16 September 1975, also held in Hoyo de Manzanares, sentenced FRAP members Manuel Cañaveras, María Jesús Dasca, Concepción Trisián, José Luis Sánchez-Bravo and Ramón García Sanz to death, for their involvement in the killing of a civil guard, Antonio Pose, in Madrid on 16 August 1975.
-The final tribunal took place in Barcelona, on 19 September, and gave the death penalty to ETA member Juan Txiki Paredes Manot, for killing armed policeman, Ovidio Díaz, in Barcelona on 6 June 1975.
+The third military tribunal, held in Hoyo de Manzanares on 16 September 1975, sentenced FRAP members Manuel Cañaveras, María Jesús Dasca, Concepción Trisián, José Luis Sánchez-Bravo, and Ramón García Sanz, to death for their involvement in the killing of civil guard Antonio Pose in Madrid on 16 August 1975.
+The final tribunal took place in Barcelona on 19 September, and sentenced ETA member Juan Txiki Paredes Manot to death for the killing of armed policeman Ovidio Díaz in Barcelona on 6 June 1975.

-On 26 September, the Council of Ministers, headed by Franco, confirmed the death penalty for five of those sentenced: FRAP members José Humberto Baena, Ramón García Sanz and José Luis Sánchez Bravo and ETA members Ángel Otaegui and Juan Paredes, while commuting the death penalty in the case of the remaining six.
+On 26 September, the Council of Ministers, headed by Franco, confirmed the death penalty for five of those sentenced: FRAP members José Humberto Baena, Ramón García Sanz, and José Luis Sánchez Bravo; and ETA members Ángel Otaegui and Juan Paredes, while commuting the death penalty for the remaining six.